-If among these processes there are those that are always actively using the processor (or a significant amount of RAM), search the Internet for what kind of process that is and, depending on what is detected, take action.
+If among these processes, some are actively using the processor (or a significant amount of RAM), search the Internet for what kind of process that is and, depending on what is detected, take action.

 26) Windows 10 Tracking Features

 Many people have read that Windows 10 spy on its users.
-And while I am not personally concerned about this, these features may have a negative impact on the system’s speed.
+And while I am not personally concerned about this, these features may harm the system’s speed.
 For this reason, disabling them may be a good idea.

 27) Apps in the Start menu